GDX-X/PFS-BatchKit-Manager/README.md

 1) Install FreeHDBoot (From HDD)
 2) Create `+OPL` Partition
 3) Go to the `Advanced menu` > `HDD-OSD/PSBBN/XMB` Install HDD-OSD
-4) In `Partition Management` Inject OPL-Launcher (For PS2 games you want to run from HDD-OSD)
+4) In `Partitions Management` Inject OPL-Launcher (For PS2 games you want to run from HDD-OSD)
+5) If you want 3D save icons to appear instead of HD-Loader icon Choose Option `9.
+Update Partition Resources Header`

   ------
    </p>